shinriyo/riverpod-jump-to-provider/README.md

 ## Release Notes

+### 0.0.3

+- Added support for jumping to provider implementation (function definition) instead of class definition
+- Improved focus behavior after jumping to the target location

 ### 0.0.2

 - Lowered the minimum VSCode version requirement from 1.99.0 to 1.60.0 for better compatibility with Cursor and other VSCode-based editors